-On February 9, 1964, the screams from New York could almost be heard all the way over in The Beatles' native Liverpool.
+On the 9th of February 1964, the screams from New York could almost be heard all the way over in the Beatles' native Liverpool.
 That was the day the lads first played The Ed Sullivan Show, and a phenomenon was officially born.

 The teens of America – tens of millions of whom tuned in to watch – knew they were looking at the future.
 Sullivan and crew weren't so sure.